AlternateParts/alternateparts.github.io/_posts/2020-07-19-cutting-stock-problem.md

 I will put this link in the description.

 ## Don't know programming?
 No worries!
 If you don't understand this programming part, no worries.
-You don't need to know programming to use the CSP Tool.
+You don't need to know programming to use the [CSP Tool](https://alternate.parts/csp).

-Just a reminder that CSP Tool is free to use and available at [alternate.parts/csp](https://alternate.parts/csp)

 ### Known issues/
 There are a few limitations with this tool at the moment